-2.5.1.3 RF Wireless Remote Control
+2.5.1.3 RF Wireless Remote Control (optional)

-To install the RF (radio frequency) wireless remote control, mount the remote receiver in the back of the cabinet behind the expansion board.
-Plug the cable from the receiver into the REMOTE connector on the expansion board.
+To install the RF (radio frequency) wireless remote control, mount the remote receiver in the outer back of the cabinet.
+Plug the cable from the receiver into the RE-MOTE connector on the expansion board.
 The RF remote has the advantage that it operates on radio waves, not light, so it doesn't need to be pointing at or even in the same room as the jukebox.
 The disadvantage is that it may interfere with or be affected by other radio-operated devices.

-2.5.1.4 IR Wireless Remote Control
+2.5.1.4 IR Wireless Remote Control (optional)

 To install the IR (infrared) wireless remote control, mount the receiver on the wall behind and above the jukebox.
 Plug the cable from the receiver into the REMOTE connector on the expansion board.
 The IR wireless remote works with infrared light, like a television remote.
 It requires 'line of sight' contact between the transmitter and receiver, which is why it is beneficial to mount the receiver high on the wall, above most people's heads.
-To some extent it will respond to light from the remove control transmitter bounced off of walls or the ceiling.
+To some extent it will respond to light from the remote control bouncing off the walls or ceiling.